nodejitsu/handbook/ReadMe.md

 collobrating on source code using [git](http://gitscm.org/), a popular version control system.
 You can get our source code without creating an account at github, and if you want to create an account it's free.
-You will need a [git client](http://git-scm.com/download) client if you wish to clone any of our code repositories.
+You will need a [git client](http://git-scm.com/download) if you wish to clone any of our code repositories.

 ## How To Contribute